How Prince Charles Changed Our Skyline

 You might wander through London’s bustling streets, unaware that His Royal Highness Prince Charles has changed the face of the city around you.
 You dash across Trafalgar Square to catch the 24 bus, hardly noticing the discrete Sainsbury Wing next to the grandness of The National Gallery’s colonnaded façade.
 The Prince had a hand in this.

 This is just a small snippet of London that has been moulded by the Prince.
 His involvement has stretched much farther; there’s his famous ‘monstrous carbuncle’ speech to the Royal Institute of British Architects on their 150th anniversary, his 2000-word essay for The Architectural Review on the ‘ten key principles for sustainable urban growth’, and his exposed letter to Qatari Royalty.
-Sounds like the Prince has a degree in Architecture… all these high-handed opinions he’s given over the years.
 However, His Royal Highness has no specific education in Architecture.
 His expertise is in Anthropology, Archaeology and History.
 Perhaps it is his study within these fields that has informed the judicious views he maintains.
 He hasn’t been quiet over the years about his disdain for modern and postmodern architecture.
 ‘London before the last war must have had one of the most beautiful skylines of any great city.’
 This standalone line gives us valuable insight into his views.

 It is for you to make your mind up whether he was entitled to interfere or not as we delve into two projects that didn’t end so well for their Architects.
 Mies van der Rohe’s ‘One Poultry’ and Richard Rogers’ ‘Chelsea Barracks’.
-Their proposals were scrapped due to the Prince’s interference – one could call these two structures, ‘ghost buildings’.
+Their proposals were scrapped because the Prince stepped in – one could call these two structures, ‘ghost buildings’.

 One Poultry, Mies van der Rohe, 1962